SachG24/SachG24/README.md

 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me Sachgill2016@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I am currently in my second year studying computing science and have studied topics such as data structures and algorithms, introductory software engineering, game design and now web development!
+- ⚡ Fun fact: I am currently in my second year studying computing science and have studied topics such as data structures and algorithms, introductory software engineering, game design, web development, user interface design and computer architecture!

 <!---
 SachG24/SachG24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.